sulhadin/movie-layout/README.md

     └── types

 ````
-In this structure presenter based helper and component folder structure is adopted.
+In this structure, presenter based helper and component folder structure is adopted.
 Every main component has its on `components`, `helpers`, `styled` next to it.
 Landing page accommodates under `home` as `index.tsx`.